efdevcon/DIPs/DIPs/DIP-15.md

 DevConVI attendees will most likely be willing to use blockchain based insurance because it fits best in their DeFi engagement.
 Payouts can be immediate and no paperwork is needed.
-While we have offered FlightDelay Insurance at DevConII in Shanghai and got a lot of good feedback, we believe that a full featured travel insurance would
+While we have offered FlightDelay Insurance at DevConII in Shanghai and got a lot of good feedback, we believe that a full featured travel insurance would be even more attractive for Devcon VI attendees.
+The connection with WindingTree will further improve the user experience because travellers can buy flight tickets, hotel and other services and pay in a single transaction.

 ## Implementation
 FlightDelay Insurance has been live at DevConII and DevConIII.
 It will be implemented using our